The White Vault: Season 3

 The archaeological team starts their work studying the petroglyphs on the mountain's cliff face, until Moreno discovers a cave containing statues, an anatomical theatre with a floor made of stone boxes, and evidence of early human occupation.
 While the group's excitement grows, this also marks the start of inexplicable events, such as the statues being moved while no one is present, doppelgänger sightings, and both Ureta and Criado losing their grips on sanity; the latter acts increasingly suspicious, refusing to take the team down the mountain, leading the others to conclude that he knew what they would find at the site.
 Dense fog, and later heavy snowfalls plague the mountain, and both Ureta and the team's satellite phone go missing.
-An insane Lucas severely injures Hall's ankle, Liu concludes that everything at the site is inexplicably similar to that of the Greater Khingan's, and Hall is attacked by a monster using Ureta's voice, barely surviving the encounter.
-After a rockfall traps Guerrero, Hall and Liu within the cave, Moreno, left with no other option, descends the mountain by herself, miraculously achieving the descent despite noticing the presence of the monsters around her.
+An insane Criado severely injures Hall's ankle, Liu concludes that everything at the site is inexplicably similar to that of the Greater Khingan's, and Hall is attacked by a monster using Ureta's voice, barely surviving the encounter.
+A rockfall traps Guerrero, Hall and Liu within the cave, so Moreno is forced to descend the mountain by herself, miraculously achieving the descent despite noticing the presence of the monsters around her.

-The season finale switches perspective to focus on Casner, who is revealed to have miraculously survived the events of Outpost Fristed.
+The season finale switches perspective to focus on Casner, who is revealed to have survived the events of Outpost Fristed.
 The Documentarian, who has placed both he and Moreno under her care, wishes to send a team led by Casner to Base Camp Piedra, in the hopes of rescuing the archaeological team and acquire more information on the site and the similarities between the events they encountered and those of Outpost Fristed and the Greater Khingan.
-A reluctant Casner accepts the offer after discovering that a dead body found by the archaeological team was, somehow, De La Torre's.
+A reluctant Casner accepts the offer after discovering that a dead body found by the archaeological team was De La Torre's.
 The rescue team assembles, consisting of Casner, his old Serbian friend and fellow survival expert Dragana Vuković (Tanja Milojevic), The Documentarian's trusted Lebanese associate Maheer Issa (Haytham Alwan), and a returning Moreno, injured but determined to help; upon arriving in Patagonia, they are joined by Hall's American boyfriend Raimy Armstead (L. Jeffrey Moore), looking for Hall after losing contact with him, and start climbing up Cerro Torre.